Bathroom Remodeling Gallery

-This Danville homeowner lacked space and convenience in her master bathroom.
+This Danville homeowner lacked space and convenience in her primary bathroom.
 Key pain points included a wall that separated the toilet from the shower and made the room feel smaller, a sunken shower pan that made it difficult and unsafe to get in and out of, and a vanity with limited storage capacity.
-Beyond feeling cramped and dated, the master bathroom also had a dangerous step leading up to it from the bedroom.
+Beyond feeling cramped and dated, the primary bathroom also had a dangerous step leading up to it from the bedroom.

 Next, Gayler removed a wall between the shower and toilet room to gain more space and open up the room.
 The old shower pan with an awkward sunken step was removed.
 In its place, Gayler installed a large curbless shower with a linear drain for easy access.
 Beautiful design elements included semi-custom Precision Cabinets in ‘Swiss Coffee’, quartz countertops, and light ‘Arona’ beige shower wall tile complemented by two shower niches accented in hexagon tile and quartz shelves.